Coronavirus (Covid-19) - Travel advice and guidance - please visit here for more information

 Station colleagues - Please remember our teams at stations and on-board our trains are not responsible for the enforcement of social distancing.
 So please work with us, be mindful of your fellow passengers, and take sensible steps to keep a safe distance.

 Buy your ticket in advance, and reserve a seat. - To help us maintain social distancing on-board our services, please book before you travel, and reserve your seat.
-We are not currently selling tickets on-board our trains.
 You can make a seat reservation when booking directly via our website, mobile site or Train Tickets app.
 At the point of purchase, you will receive a reservation which will include your coach and seat number.

 Full services – If there is no available space on the train when it arrives, you must disembark and wait for the next service to arrive.
 If this is the last service of the day, please contact us and we will be able to arrange alternative transport.